Perry Bamonte: Life and career

 Bamonte kept a low profile for several years, devoting his time to fly fishing and a career as an illustrator.
-He continues to contribute content and illustrations for the magazine Fly Culture.
+He regularly contributed content and illustrations for the magazine Fly Culture.
+He lived in Devon with his wife Donna, who rehabilitated and retrained racehorses.
+They also ran a retirement home for elderly horses.

 In 2012 he joined the supergroup Love Amongst Ruin as bassist and appeared on their 2015 album Lose Your Way.
-In 2019, Bamonte joined fellow members of the Cure, past and present, for their induction into the Rock and Roll Hall of Fame.
-In a move that had not been previously announced, Bamonte rejoined the Cure in 2022 for their extensive Lost World Tour.
+In 2019, Bamonte was inducted into the Rock and Roll Hall of Fame as a member of the Cure.
+In a move that had not been previously announced, Bamonte rejoined the Cure in 2022 for their extensive Shows of a Lost World tour.
+He performed in around 400 shows during his stint with the Cure.

+Bamonte died after a short illness at home in the southwest of England, on 24 December 2025, at the age of 65.
+He is survived by his wife Donna.